danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

 **What's next:** Check out the following lessons to continue your journey:

 - <a href="../covidtutorial-grafana">Learn how to visualize your data using Grafana</a>
-- <a href="../whatsnew-clickhouse-21.10">What's New in ClickHouse 21.10</a>
+- Check out <a href="https://clickhouse.com/learn/lessons/whatsnew-clickhouse-21.10">What's New in ClickHouse 21.10</a>
-- You can view all of our lessons on the <a href="../../index.html">Learn ClickHouse</a> home page
+- View all of our lessons on the <a href="../../index.html">Learn ClickHouse</a> home page